Deuteronomy Chapter 17 Summary

 Discussion Questions for Deuteronomy, Chapter 17

-1. Why would sacrificing an animal with a defect be "detestable" (verse 1 CSB) to the Lord?
-After all, He is the one that made it, so what's the issue?
+1. Why would sacrificing an animal with a defect be "detestable" (verse 1, CSB) to the Lord?
+After all, He is the one who made it, so what's the issue?

 2. The penalty for idolatry was death, but did the Israelites follow this command?
 What stories in the Bible can you find to make your case?